-Currently, various material platforms are being explored, each presenting distinct strengths and weaknesses in meeting the comprehensive requirements of a photonic platform.
-For the ultraviolet and visible spectra, there are several more or less established candidates as an alternative to silicon, which is not transparent in this range.
-Lithium niobate on insulator is one of the leading platforms due to its outstanding electro-optic coefficient, high optical nonlinearity, and recent progress in technological development \cite{LNBOI-Poberaj2012,Qi2020,Saravi2021,Zhu2021}.
-However, it faces several challenges, including the need for non-standard etching processes to fabricate optical components.
-These processes are incompatible with the conventional manufacturing standards, potentially impeding its scalability \cite{LNB-Han2023}.
-Moreover, despite the advances in epitaxial techniques, the industry still predominantly relies on smart-cut lithium niobate derived from bulk crystals, which typically suffer from optical damage.
-The limited thickness range ($>$300 nm) of smart-cut lithium niobate restricts some applications, such as nanoscale integrated optics \cite{Zivasatienraj2021}.
 Silicon nitride (SiN), another established material platform, offers low losses \cite{Buzaverov2023} and is compatible with silicon manufacturing standards.
-SiN-based active optical elements, however, such as tunable MZIs, typically rely on thermo-optic modulation due to their limited electro-optic functionality \cite{Hermans:19}.
+SiN-based active optical elements, however, such as tunable Mach-Zehnder Interferometers (MZIs), typically rely on thermo-optic modulation due to their limited electro-optic functionality \cite{Hermans:19}.
 Thermo-optic control is comparably slow and generally limited to kHz modulation rates \cite{Nejadriahi:20}.
-Another nitride-based material, aluminum nitride (AlN) on sapphire (AlNoS), has been explored due to its relatively high electro-optic constant, its substantial nonlinear coefficient, and its broad transparency, and moderate electro-optic coefficient \cite{Li2021, Sun2019, Wu2020, Liu2018, Iu2017}.
+Another nitride-based material, aluminum nitride (AlN) on sapphire, has been explored due to its substantial nonlinear coefficient, its broad transparency range, and its moderate electro-optic coefficient \cite{Li2021, Sun2019, Wu2020, Liu2018, Iu2017}.
 AlN on sapphire, however, has yet other limitations.
-It is grown by sputtering or metallorganic chemical vapor deposition (MOCVD), typically on a sapphire substrate.
-Consequently, the AlN layer suffers from a high defect density at the sapphire interface \cite{Hagedorn2019, HRTEM_TOKUMOTO20094886, Prism_coupling_Dogheche2000}, leading to relatively high optical scattering and absorption losses.
-Furthermore, commercially available AlN suffers from significant thickness variation, making it challenging for the scalable fabrication of photonic components.
+It is usually grown by sputtering or metal-organic vapor phase epitaxy (MOVPE), typically on a sapphire substrate.
+Consequently, the AlN layer suffers from a high defect density at the sapphire interface \cite{Hagedorn2019, HRTEM_TOKUMOTO20094886, Prism_coupling_Dogheche2000}, which leads to relatively high optical scattering and absorption losses.
+Furthermore, commercially available AlN suffers from non-negligible thickness variation, making it challenging to fabricate photonic components scalably.